 Involvement on College Committees provides members of the College with an opportunity to take an active role in self-regulation of the profession.
-Members provide useful insight to Committee discussions by drawing upon their wealth of knowledge, expertise in psychology and individual diversity.
+Members provide useful insight to Committee discussions by drawing upon their knowledge, expertise in psychology and individual diversity.
 Committee members have a direct voice in determining policies, programs and services that ensure safe and effective delivery of psychological services.
 During their one-year term, members will enhance their understanding of the inner workings of College governance and its processes, have an impact on how the profession is regulated, and help shape the future of the profession.
 Becoming a Committee member is not only an opportunity to take part in important decision-making but to learn new skills and become a leader in the profession.

 Committee participation may be counted toward one’s Continuing Professional Development requirement.
 (Section A – Professional Activities; specifically, A6a Serving on College Council or Committee or Psychological Association Board or Committee – 5 credits per membership on Council, Board or Committee to a maximum of 15.

 We are looking for members of the College who are willing to dedicate time to participate on a Committee and who wish to assist in making decisions that reflect the College’s mandate to protect public interest.